totalpave/chromium-crosswalk/docs/angle_in_chromium.md

 Change files then commit locally.

-Upload to gerrit for review.
+Upload to Gerrit for review.
 You will need to have installed the git hook as described in the "Getting started with Gerrit for ANGLE" section of the ContributingCode doc before committing them locally.